ujnzxw/oh-my-earth/README.md

 # oh-my-earth

 *Put near-realtime picture of Earth as your Wallpaper*

 This is a python 2.7 version of [boramalper/himawaripy](https://github.com/boramalper/himawaripy)

+**oh-my-earth** differs in that:

+* It doesn't install python3 and extra python packages
+* The installation is very easy
+* More easier to customization by yourself

 ## Example